tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 ## Triple D

-TripleD was founded by independent contractors who experienced that individually they could not have the desired impact.
+Triple D was founded by independent contractors who experienced that individually they could not have the desired impact.
 They realised that by joining forces it allowed them to reach the high level of support they want to give their clients.
 By surrounding themselves with like-minded individuals they could also learn from each other and grow more quickly.